0rphon/hakorlib/README.md

-# hakorlib: simple memory editing in rust
+# hakorlib: simple videogame memory editing in rust
 work in progress. so far really just a proof of concept